PHYSICAL EDUCATION OVERVIEW

-We organise sports ours and dancers have the opportunity to perform on the stage at several external venues as well as in the annual dance show.
+We organise sports tours and dancers have the opportunity to perform on the stage at several external venues, as well as in the annual dance show.

 We have a dedicated Sports Fixture website, www.qassport.org.uk where you can find a full list of sports fixtures.
 Girls are advised that matches are subject to change and should consult the PE noticeboard.